navix/ngfe/README.md

 * `minlength`, `maxlength` - works only for strings and arrays in `modelValue`.
 * `min`, `max` - works only for numbers in `modelValue`.
 * `pattern`
-* `isNumber` - check that `inputValue` represents a number or a string that can be parsed to number.
+* `isNumber` - checks that `inputValue` represents a number or a string that can be parsed to number.

 ### Custom validator